A Day In the Life: BEFORE

 Believe it or not, I spend a lot of time engaging with online accounts dedicated to health and wellness.
 In fact, I even have my own health & fitness-themed Instagram account.

 I read the blogs, I follow the influencers, and I buy healthy groceries.
 But, somewhere along the line each day, I fall off track, overeat, and gain weight.
-This is the lifestyle I'm ready to change with Whole30.
+This is the lifestyle I'm ready to change with the Whole30.

 Photo courtesy of Gal Meets Glam.